-As a full-time university student, it can be a challenge to try to save money for traveling.
+As a full-time university student, it can be a challenge to try to save money for travelling.
 However, with some conscious thinking, I promise you it can be done!

 Here are some helpful tips to help make your travel plans possible!